Taichung Aquarium

-The Taichung Aquarium is a public aquarium in the Taiwanese city of Taichung.
+The Taichung Aquarium is a public aquarium in Taichung, Taiwan, located near Wuqi Fishing Port in Qingshui District.

 History

 The project began in 2012.
 Taichung mayor Jason Hu originally planned it to be a conservation center.
 Under mayor Lin Chia-lung the city decided to make the project a full aquarium.
 The project was criticized in 2021 for still not having finished a decade after it began.

 Construction was completed in 2023 but the city was unable to find a commercial operator for the aquarium.

-In 2024 mayor Lu Shiow-yen said that the aquarium would open in 2025.
+In 2024, mayor Lu Shiow-yen said that the aquarium would open in 2025.

-In 2025 the city announced that they had secured a commercial operator for the aquarium and that it would open in August.
+In 2025, it was announced that a commercial operator for the aquarium had been contracted.
 The Aquarium opened in August 2025.

-Location

-The aquarium is located in Taichung's Qingshui District near Wuqi Fishing Port.

 Exhibits and facilities

 The aquarium features an open design.
 There is a large ocean tank on the first floor, a penguin exhibit on the second, exhibits themed around the Dajia River on the third floor, and a wetland exhibit as well as a large garden eel tank on the fourth.
 The aquarium also has a wildlife rescue and rehabilitation center.